joaodlf/joaodlf/content/post/on-google.md

 ---

-Since last year, I've made a real effort to reduce my dependency on Google products.
+I've been making a real effort to reduce my dependency on Google products.
 Here is what I use(d) Google for:

 * Personal email.
 * Browser.